JeremyAnsel/xwa_hooks/xwa_hook_mission_objects/zip/readme.txt

 The format is a line per object: "FlightModels\ObjectA = FlightModels\NewObjA" See "Objects.txt".

+To define the cockpit POV for a craft, you can either directly define the coordinates for the craft int the "CockpitPov" section, either define profiles and use them on a per-mission basis.

 Suppose that the new craft is "FlightModels\[Model].opt".
 To define the cockpit POV, set CockpitPovX, CockpitPovY and CockpitPovZ in a file named "FlightModels\[Model]CockpitPov.txt" or create a section named "[CockpitPov]" in "FlightModels\[Model].ini".
 See "CorellianTransport2CockpitPov.txt"

+To create a POV profile named "Profile1", create a file named "FlightModels\[Model]CockpitPov_Profile1.txt" or create a section named "CockpitPov_Profile1" in "FlightModels\[Model].ini".
+The format is
+CockpitPovX = integer
+CockpitPovY = integer
+CockpitPovZ = integer
+See "CorellianTransport2CockpitPov_Default.txt"

+Suppose that the new craft is "FlightModels\[Model].opt".
+Suppose that the mission is "[MissionDir]\[Mission].tie".
+To replace the cockpit POV profile, create a file named "[MissionDir]\[Mission]_Objects.txt" or create a section named "[Objects]" in "[MissionDir]\[Mission].ini".
+The format is
+FlightModels\[Model]_CockpitPovProfile = ProfileName
+CockpitPovProfile = ProfileName
+When "FlightModels\[Model]_CockpitPovProfile" doesn't exist, "CockpitPovProfile" is used.
+If "CockpitPovProfile" doesn't exist, "Default is used".
+See "Objects.txt".

+Cockpit POV position is read in this order:
+- [Model]CockpitPov
+- [Model]_CockpitPovProfile
+- CockpitPovProfile
+- Default profile

 # crafts turrets
 The craft turrets are no longer limited to CorellianTransport2, MilleniumFalcon2, and FamilyTransport.
 You can now enable turrets for any craft.